-Whether you want to connect online and access local services, do online shopping, learn how to use zoom and join virtual activities, set up and use email addresses and WhatsApp accounts, connect to loved ones through video calls.
-Becoming digitally connected can reduce feelings of isolation, loneliness and can improve physical and emotional wellbeing.
+Whether you want to connect online and access local services, do online shopping, learn how to use Zoom and join virtual activities, set up and use email addresses and WhatsApp accounts, connect to loved ones through video calls, Age UK Westminster’s Digital Inclusion Service is here to help.

 Monthly drop-in sessions

 If you have your own device and are not sure how to get started, please join our monthly drop-in sessions.

-Call Souad on: 07903 255384
+Tel: 07903 255384

 Digital Support Volunteers